Alpha-Mannosidosis is caused by deficient activity of the enzyme alpha-D-mannosidase. There are three clinical subtypes, which include

 Symptoms range widely in their onset and severity.
 Often the appearance of an affected individual includes the following: Intellectual disability; distinctive facial features; and skeletal abnormalities such as reduced bone density (osteopenia), thickening of the bones at the top of the skull (calvaria), deformations of the bones in the spine (vertebrae), bowed legs or knock knees, and deterioration of the bones and joints.
 Characteristic facial features include a large head, prominent forehead, low hairline, rounded eyebrows, large ears, flattened bridge of the nose, protruding jaw, widely spaced teeth, overgrown gums, and large tongue.

 Affected individuals may also experience difficulty in coordinating movements (ataxia); muscle weakness (myopathy); delay in developing motor skills such as sitting and walking; speech impairments; increased risk of infections; enlargement of the liver and spleen (hepatosplenomegaly); a buildup of fluid in the brain (hydrocephalus); hearing loss; a clouding of the lens of the eye (cataract); and psychiatric symptoms such as depression, anxiety, or hallucinations.
+(The paper on psychiatric symptoms is reprinted with permission of the author and the Journal of Intellectual Disability Reserach.)

 How common is Alpha-Mannosidosis?